dbosoft/SAPHub/README.md

 &nbsp;

 ### SAPHub.UI
-TBD - The standalone UI application is work-in-progress.
-Please check again later.
+The standalone UI application is work-in-progress.
+It can be started, but will not work in docker currently.
+Please check later again.

+&nbsp;

 ## Modules